alexander-ignatow/simple-react-express-app/README.md

 There is one source of truth for shared values: the root `.env` file created from [.env.example](.env.example).

-- `./start.sh` reads it and exports the server and Vite variables.
+- `./start.sh` requires it and exports the server and Vite variables.
-- Docker Compose reads it for port mappings, the server token, and the client build/runtime values.
+- Docker Compose requires it for the client token, port mappings, server token, and client build/runtime values.
 - Individual `docker run` commands show the same values explicitly because Docker does not automatically read Compose's `.env` file.

 The client always receives `VITE_API_URL=http://localhost:$SERVER_PORT`, because the browser—not the client container—makes the API request.
+It must also receive `VITE_API_TOKEN`; otherwise, it visibly reports the missing configuration and disables quote generation.
 The server expects `Authorization: Bearer $API_TOKEN`.

 ## Useful checks